Everything about Urban Schools in US

 What is an urban school?

 An urban school is based in a largely populated area or region.
 The area is often attributed to a diversity of people where occupants of the regions are of various religions, colors, ethnic backgrounds, religions, and sometimes nationalities.
 Due to their locality, urban schools have very high enrollment rates due to the large population.
 The schools, therefore, have a richness in the assortment of students.
 Urban education revolves around activities and criteria for imparting knowledge in densely populated areas.
 It is vital since it offers a solution for poverty-stricken families to grant their children education.
+With services available to "do my assignments," students in urban schools can receive the extra help they need to succeed.
 The mission of urban schools is to provide amenities that promote modern learning and strategize on improving lives through availing education facilities.

 Characteristics of urban schools